‘I’ve been robbed by the state:’ Zimbabwe, in chaos, mourns

 HARARE, Zimbabwe (AP) — Before the family of Kelvin Tinashe Choto knew he had been killed, social media in Zimbabwe was circulating a photo of his battered body lying on the reception counter of a local police station.
 Angry protesters had left him there.

-The 22-year-old was shot in the head, one of at least a dozen people killed since Monday in a violent crackdown by security forces on protests against a dramatic increase in fuel prices.
+The 22-year-old was shot in the head, one of at least a dozen people killed in the past week in a violent crackdown by security forces on protests against a dramatic increase in fuel prices.

 Some are activists and labor leaders.
-Others, like Choto, have been in the wrong place at the wrong time.
-A captain at a small soccer club in Chitungwiza, a town southeast of the capital, Harare, he had been planning to travel to neighboring South Africa next week to look for better-paying teams.
+Others, like Choto, have just been in the wrong place at the wrong time.
+A captain of a small soccer club in Chitungwiza, a satellite city southeast of the capital, Harare, he had been planning to travel to neighboring South Africa next week to look for better-paying teams.

 Most Read Nation & World Stories